What happens to the house when a couple divorces/dissolves a civil partnership?

 Not necessarily.
 You still have short-term home rights even if you move out, which means you can still return to the home until a permanent arrangement is agreed and formalised by the court.

-If you move out and you can’t agree a permanent solution for the fate of the house after your divorce, the courts can decided for you in the form of financial remedies.
-The court is not biased against the spouse who moved out, and will make a decision based on a number of factors.
+If you move out and you can’t agree a permanent solution regarding the house after your divorce/dissolve your civil partnership, the courts can decided for you in the form of financial remedies.
+The court is not biased against the spouse/civil partner who moved out, and will make a decision based on a number of factors.

-Can I still keep the house if I have an interest in my spouse’s pension?
+Can I still keep the house if I have an interest in my spouse’s/civil partner’s pension?

-There are a number of different ways assets can be split and offset against each other, including the house and either spouse’s pension.
-For more information on splitting pensions and how retaining an interest in your spouse’s pension could be offset against keeping the house, see our section on pensions on our financial settlement page.
+There are a number of different ways assets can be split and offset against each other, including the house and either spouse’s/civil partner’s pension.
+For more information on splitting pensions and how retaining an interest in your spouse’s/civil partner’s pension could be offset against keeping the house, see our section on pensions on our financial settlement page.

 Who is responsible for the mortgage when we are divorcing?